London for cleantech

 An aerial view of several wind turbines

-London, the world’s first National Park City, is committed to being greener, cleaner and ready for the future.
-Here are five ways it’s a centre for cleantech.
+Cleantech in London is prospering.
+As the world’s first National Park City, the capital is committed to being greener, cleaner and ready for the future.
+Find out why London is a cleantech centre for excellence.

 1. A bold strategy